Exabyte-io/documentation/docs/tutorials/dft/electronic/hse.md

 4. Final HSE band structure computation, using the wave functions and charge density calculated in the previous steps.

-## Choose HSE Workflow for Band Gap Calculation
+## Copy HSE Workflow from Bank

 [Workflows](../../../workflows/overview.md) for calculating the [band gap](../../../properties-directory/non-scalar/band-gaps.md) through HSE, as implemented under [VASP](../../../software-directory/modeling/vasp/overview.md), can readily be [imported](../../../workflows/actions/copy-bank.md) from the [Workflows Bank](../../../workflows/bank.md) into the account-owned [collection](../../../accounts/collections.md).
+The user should [search](../../../entities-general/actions/search.md) for the string "D7-HSR-BS-BG-DOS" under the Workflows Bank dialog when looking for the relevant HSE-based band-gap workflow.

 This workflow can later be [selected](../../../jobs-designer/actions-header-menu/select-workflow.md) and added to the [Job being created](../../../jobs-designer/overview.md).
 The same procedure as in the [general band-gap computation tutorial](band-gap.md) can otherwise be followed.